marnec/ML/docs/pages/ML-34-DeepLearningCNN2.md

 Although it is possible to design good neural networks that just use CONV layers, most architectures will use combinations of the three.

 ### Pooling layers
-Pooling layers are used to reduce the size of the representation, to speed up the computation as well as make the features detected more robust.
+Pooling layers are used to reduce the size of the representation, to speed up the computation as well as make detected features more robust.
 A pooling layer is a layer that performs an operation on a window of cells of dimensions $f \times f$.
 In **Max pooling** for example, the operation is taking the max value of the value in the $f \times f$ window (<a href="fig:maxpool">figure below</a>).
 A max pooling Layer operates independently on every channel of the input and shrinks it in the height and width dimension but preserving the number of channels.